Petah69/Franky/Docs/WhatsFranky.md

 * Create new user object
 * Delete the user object
 * See and administrate what groups the computer are member of
-* Change all of the user settings like: Enable/disable the account, password experation date etc.
+* Change all of the user settings like: Enable/disable the account, password expiration date etc.
 * Export information to PDF or XLSX files
 * And much more...